-Stevie Stowell, a student from Brighton, was told her Citroën C1 would need its air conditions repaired after a warning light appeared on her dashboard.
+Stevie Stowell, a student from Brighton, was told her Citroën C1 would need its air conditioning repaired after a warning light appeared on her dashboard.

 Luckily her father, Dean, sought a second opinion, where he was informed that the car does not have air-con, reports the Daily Mail.

 Stevie explained: “I have no knowledge of cars, so I just trusted that they’d got it right when they said I needed to pay to get the air conditioning fixed.

 ‘I was so upset when I heard; I don’t have that kind of money, I’m a student with a part-time job at Topshop.”